hovig/web3-fabric-voting-dapp/README.md

 <hr>

 Experience Ethereum into the world of permissioned platform of Hyperledger Fabric.
-This interaction is done through Hyperledger Chaincode EVM hosting Fabric Network to be compatible in compiling Ethereum smart contracts.
+This interaction is done through Hyperledger Chaincode EVM hosting Fabric Network.

 Let's consider the followings:
 1. Hyperledger Chaincode EVM<br>
    1.1.
-Uses the Fabric Go SDK to plug and interact with the Fabric Network<br>
-   1.2.
-Chaincode written in Go and made compatible for Ethereum smart contracts deployments and compilations<br>
+Chaincode is written in Go and is a wrapper around the Hyperledger Burrow EVM implementation which can run compiled Solidity smart contracts<br>
-   1.3.
-Build, start Fab3 proxy and make it available on port 5000<br>
-2. Fabric Network<br>
+2. Fab3<br>
    2.1.
-This is the replacement for Ethereum JSON RPC<br>
+This is partial implementation of the Ethereum JSON RPC API<br>
    2.2.
-Deals in different methods between: channel, peer and EVM <br>
+Fab3 interacts with the EVM Chaincode and queries the ledger<br>
+   2.3.
+Uses the Fabric Go SDK to implement Fab3<br>
 3. Voting DApp<br>
    3.1.
 Node.js based, written in Javascript <br>
    3.2.
 Uses Web3 library to process smart contracts' deployments<br>